What is overweight and obesity?

 WHO developed the Growth Reference Data for 5-19 years.
 It is a reconstruction of the 1977 National Center for Health Statistics (NCHS)/WHO reference and uses the original NCHS data set supplemented with data from the WHO child growth standards sample for young children up to age 5.

-The most commonly used measure for overweight and obesity is the Body Mass Index (BMI) - a simple index to classify overweight and obesity in adult populations and individuals.
+The most commonly used measure for overweight and obesity is the Body Mass Index (BMI) - a simple index to classify overweight and obesity in adults.
 It is defined as the weight in kilograms divided by the square of the height in meters (kg/m2).

-The BMI is the same for both sexes and for all ages of adults.
+The BMI provides the most useful population-level measure of overweight and obesity, as it is the same for both sexes and for all ages of adults.
 However, it should be considered as a rough guide because it may not correspond to the same body fat percentage in different individuals.
-This BMI-chart is not yet usable for children.